 In 2011 Carlton was awarded the M. Edgar Rosenblum award for outstanding contribution to Ensemble Theater by Irondale Ensemble Project in Brooklyn, NY.
 He was named to the Kennedy Center Honors Artist Advisory Board alongside Debbie Allen, María López De León, and Ping Chong in 2013.
 M.U.G.A.B.E.E. is a recipient of the 2015 Otto René Castillo Awards for Political Theatre.

-Performance Arts Alliance Staff
+Performing Arts Alliance Staff

 Cristine Davis joined PAA as the General Manager in June 2013.
 She previously served as the programs and communications associate at the Arts Education Partnership where she was responsible for partner communications, operations, and managing AEP’s national convenings for the field of arts education research and policy.